 In a medium bowl, use your hands to mash up the fruit with the sugar.
 In another bowl, use a whisk to combine the verjus, vinegar and honey.
 Pour this mixture over the fruit.
 Cover the bowl and leave it in the refrigerator for a few days to macerate and develop flavor.
 Strain out the solids through a fine-mesh strainer, saving the syrup.
 The shrub should be quite strong since you will be cutting it with sparkling water.

-Serve in a wine glass, on the rocks, with a lemon peel.
+To make a spritz, serve on the rocks with sparkling water and a lemon peel.

 Verjus Spritz made with Oleo Saccharum

 1 cup citrus peels: lemon, orange and/or grapefruit (leaving pith behind)

 1 teaspoon oleo

 To make the oleo saccharum, massage together the citrus peels and sugar.
 Place in a sealed container and leave out on the counter overnight.
 In the morning, most of the sugar should be dissolved.
 If not, add a few splashes of water and mix until fully dissolved.

 To build the spritz, combine equal parts verjus and sparkling water with a small spoonful of oleo.
 Serve in a wine glass, on the rocks.

 1/3 cup verjus

 2 tablespoons white wine vinegar

 Healthy pinch of sea salt